jake-knerr/cogent/README.md

 #### A component's API is both the API exposed by the object wrapper and the wrapped HTMLElement (view).
 External code cannot use the view's API to read or mutate a component's child nodes.

 Inner child nodes can only be altered by the component that manages them, which is the closest parent component.
-A component may allow other code to mutate its inner child nodes by deliberately exposing mutation methods.
+A component may allow external code to mutate its inner child nodes by deliberately exposing mutation methods.

 ```javascript
 // bad; external code changing inner child nodes via the wrapped HTMLElement